FrancescoBernardini/Personal_and_academic_Projects/README.md

 2) The current voltage read by the Arduino pin
 3) The treshold that the user wants to set for the movement of a given motor, and that can be different for each motor.

+**#2 - Optimal guidance of a homing missile**
+Within MECE6388 Optimal Control class, I chose as final project topic the optimal guidance of a homing missile.
+I developed a (very naive) procedure to rake through the LQR parameters and choose the most suitable ones based on three criteria:
+1) The maximum control that can be applied
+2) The maximum error that can be allowed for a successful collision
+3) The maximum power required by the mission (embodied in an integral of the control from 0 to T)